 Chris is a naturalist, broadcaster and author.
 When he was knee-high to a grasshopper he fell head over heels for ladybirds and other native animals living in his back garden.
 He studied Zoology at Southampton University before training as a wildlife film cameraman.
 As a presenter, it’s now his job to engage audiences on a global scale, mobilising people to take action for wildlife.
 He is driven by a determination to leave the world having done everything in his power to end the war on wildlife and has recently released the first ‘People’s Manifesto for Wildlife’ which aims to contribute to that cause.
 He is the vice-president of the RSPB along with a number of other charities and works hard to support them, while independently campaigning on issues such as raptor persecution and the badger cull.
 He has a miniature poodle, Scratchy, who is the epicentre of his universe.

-The Wildheart Trust is expanding its board of Trustees and is therefore seeking to appoint up to four new candidates who will share the drive and passion of the existing Board while having relevant skills and experience to help lead the Trusts five year development strategy.
+The Wildheart Trust is expanding its board of Trustees and is therefore seeking to appoint up to three new candidates who will share the drive and passion of the existing Board while having relevant skills and experience to help lead the Trusts five year development strategy.

 This is a critical time, demanding energy and dedication for all involved so if you have a strong empathy for the aims and objectives of the Trust (see above) alongside a professional background with demonstrable leadership skills the please read our advert.

 The skill areas we are particularly interested in recruiting are: